 Section 2: Problem: Different folders are created for the same genotype.
 Solution: Ensure the spelling of the genotype is consistent across all electrode labels.
 Variations in spaces, capital letters, or dashes will cause the script to identify them as different genotypes (e.g., Col0, col0, Col 0, Col-0).

 Section 3: Problem: A trace generates aberrant parameters, causing Chunk 3.2 to stop running.
 Solution: Re-run Chunk 3.2 and remove the problematic trace.
 This trace cannot be analyzed due to poor recording quality.

-After running the script, review the traces and parameters to ensure the calculated values are accurate based on the trace shapes.
+Review of quantified parameters:

+After running the script, make a visual inspection of the parameters quantified.
+This can be done by checking the “#.Lxx.pdf” images generated for every trace.
+If a parameter is wrongly quantified (SUPPLEMENTARY), you can trace it back to the “genotypeSummay.csv” by the date, the # and the leaf, and exclude it of further statistical analysis.